Nicole Theriault

-Nicole Theriault (นิโคล เทริโอ; born June 23, 1972), known as Nikki, is a Thai singer and actress, who went platinum with 2 million copies sold on her debut album Ka-Po-Lo Club and went double platinum on her second album Funny Lady earning her Breakout Artist of the Year for her first album and Best Female Artist of the Year for her second album.
+Nicole Theriault (นิโคล เทริโอ; born 23 June 1972), known as Nikki, is a Thai singer and actress, who went platinum with 2 million copies sold on her debut album Ka-Po-Lo Club and went double platinum on her second album Funny Lady earning her Breakout Artist of the Year for her first album and Best Female Artist of the Year for her second album.
 She has released a total of 13 albums which includes 5 solo albums and the remaining being collaborations and cover albums.

 Early life and education

 Born in California, Theriault is the daughter of a French American father, Robert Theriault, and a Thai mother, Pornthip Theriault.
-Her father worked for thirty years for the Tourism Authority of Thailand as a producer on television and radio to promote tourism in Thailand.
-Her mother worked as a guidance councilor for underprivileged women and dedicated her life to helping abused women.
-Her parents met at a graduate school after her mother got her BA degree in political science from Chulalongkorn University.
+Her father worked 30 years for the Tourism Authority of Thailand as a producer on television and radio to promote tourism in Thailand.
+Her mother was a guidance counselor for underprivileged women and dedicated her life to helping abused women.
+Her parents met in graduate school after her mother got her bachelor's in political science from Chulalongkorn University.
 Her father served in the United States Air Force and was assigned to NASA in a training mission with the astronauts of Apollo 11 and was never sent to Vietnam.
 She is related to the Theriault family in Edmundston, New Brunswick.

 Theriault began her schooling in Bangkok at Twinkle Star Kindergarten and attended grades one through three at Ruamrudee International School.
-She continued her education for the next three years at the Preparatory School in the United States.
-Her family then returned to Bangkok, where she completed her secondary education.
-She attended Assumption University for two years, but finished her B.A. degree in Arts at Framingham College in Massachusetts.
-She also earned a bachelor's degree in business at Columbia College in Chicago Illinois.
+She continued her education for the next three years preparatory pchool in the United States.
+Her family returned to Bangkok, where she completed her secondary education.
+She attended Assumption University for two years, but finished her bachelor's in arts at Framingham College in Massachusetts.
+She also earned a bachelor's in business at Columbia College in Chicago.

 Theriault began her career after returning to Thailand.
-She has been active in producing music, singing, acting, and performing live in theatre and concerts since 1998 until present day.
+She has been active since 1998 in producing music, singing, acting, and performing live in theatre and concerts.